cpondoc/ncanda-reports-dashboards/README.md

 ## Redcap Form Status Table – One Row/Form​

 ### Description
-File: `Redcap Status One Line Per Form.ipynb'
+File: `Redcap Status One Line Per Form.ipynb`
 * Symbols can be replaced with 0s and 1s​
 * Pro: Very straightforward to make from the inventories/filters​
 * Useful for RAs looking for overall status of Data Entry data